tomasz-lewicki/ai-thermometer/README.md

 # Installation

 Prerequisites:
-- OpenCV 4.4+ (you will likely have to compile it yourself)
+- OpenCV 4.4+ (you likely have an older version and will have to compile it yourself)

 ```shell
 git clone https://github.com/tomek-l/ai-thermometer